kdgregory/example-lambda-java/docs/webapp.md

 > JSON Web Tokens have received a lot of unfavorable comment, largely as a result of poor implementation.
-I believe that as long as you (1) use RSA-based signatures and keep the secret key secret (which Amazon does), and (2) use a library that checks the algorithm and not just the signature (which I believe jose4j does), then you'll be OK.
+I believe that as long as you (1) use RSA-based signatures and keep the secret key secret (which Amazon does), and (2) use a library that checks the algorithm and not just the signature (which `jose4j does), then you'll be OK.

 The tokens are passed to the client using HTTP-only cookies (so they're not accessible to code running on the page).
 Cookie management is a minor headache with Lambda: you have to parse and produce a single `Cookies` header, and there isn't (as-of my implementation) a library to do this for you.
-Take a look at the [Tokens](../Webapp-Lambda/src/main/java/com/kdgregory/example/javalambda/webapp/util/Tokens.java) class to see how I did it.
+Take a look at the [Tokens](../webapp-lambda/src/main/java/com/kdgregory/example/javalambda/webapp/util/Tokens.java) class to see how I did it.

-Beware that the application does _not_ attempt to prevent cross-site request forgery ([CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)); if malicious code can get access to the user's access and refresh tokens, it can access the user's photos.
+Beware that this application does _not_ attempt to prevent cross-site request forgery ([CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)); if malicious code can get access to the user's access and refresh tokens, it can upload new photos.
 Adding such protection would require changing the services to produce and expect an additional token, delivered in the request body.